Incident and Hazard Reporting

 Frequently Asked Questions

-- I am a staff member, how do I report an issue on ERMS?
+I am a staff member, how do I report an ERMS access issue?

-If you do not have access to ServiceNow, please email the University Services Health & Safety team or call x98926 (internal number) for assistance.
+If you do not have access to ServiceNow, please email the Health & Safety Services team or call x98926 (internal number) for assistance.

-The person will receive an automated email from ERMS.
+The person assigned the task will receive an automated email notification from the system outlining the task and requesting they access ERMS.

 Yes.
 The injured person will receive an automated email from ERMS.